AdobeDocs/commerce-extensibility/src/pages/webhooks/conditional-webhooks.md

 </method>
 ```

-The following example sends a webhook to a 3rd-party service when the product short description is empty.
+The following example sends a webhook to a third-party service when the product short description is empty.
 The service generates the text for the description.
 The webhook returns the operation with information to update the product short description.
 As a result, the webhook will not be triggered again for the same product.

 ```xml
        <method name="observer.catalog_product_save_before" type="before">